stanleyyellowzx/Foresight/README.md

 inside of dataparsingtools:
 npm install axios

-to run, use npm run dev
+to run, first cd into api directory and use npm run dev then, cd into server directory and use npm run dev